 Instagram resources pertaining to intersectional news related to disability and neurdivergence.
 Posts are made regularly and stories are made on a daily basis.
 We also have a highlight that has a link to an instagram channel for jobs, grants, residencies and other resources that anyone and everyone is welcome to subscribe to.

 • Regular book giveaways of critical texts that relate to contemporary disabled (including neurodivergent) culture.
 These are not necessarily texts which we publish ourselves.
-Book giveaways are posted on instagram on an irregular basis.
+Book giveaways are posted on instagram (and soon to be other platforms).

 • Continuing to publish our own texts and other content by disabled artists and designers.
 This content will soon be available and located under Things, located below.

-• Lending our instagram home and collaborating with other disabled organizations, in support of fundraising for Palestinians who are currently experiencing a full-scale genocide.
+• Lending our instagram home and collaborating with other adjacent or disabled organizations.

 • A curated list of resources related to disability and neurodivergence.
-This list continuously being updated and is free.
-This content will is available and located below, under Resources.
+This list is continuously being updated and is free.
+This content is available and located below, under Resources.

 • An ongoing lecture series that highlights the work of disabled and neurodivergent artists, designers and access workers alike.
 This lecture series will be recorded and uploaded to our youtube channel.
 All videos are hyperlinked below under the Digital Library.